-The tone of this trip to Marrakech, Morocco was set within the first hour or so of arrival.
+The tone of this trip to Marrakech, Morocco became apparent within the first hour or so of arrival.
 Sharing a ‘petit’ taxi with a French guy from the airport, the driver probably charged a little over the top but neither of us were in the mood for bartering.

 “An adventure had already been experienced however”

 The driver did not know where the Riad was so tipped us out in the Medina, which means ‘old city.’
-Almost immediately a barrow guy arrived confident that he knew the way to the Riad, it would take five minutes to get there and it was possible to choose my own price, so my bag was placed in his barrow and we set off.
-One hour later, after visiting a dozen different but incorrect Riads, seeking advice from passers-by, stallholders and anybody else that happened to be in the vicinity we eventually stood in front of the door to my digs for the trip.
+Almost immediately a barrow guy arrived confident that he knew the way to the Riad, it would take five minutes to get there and it was possible to choose my price, so I placed my bag in his barrow and we set off.
+One hour later, after visiting a dozen different but incorrect Riads, seeking advice from passers-by, stallholders and anybody else in the vicinity we eventually stood in front of the door to my digs for the trip.
 Where upon despite it being his fault, he proceeded to ask for one hundred dirhams, he received fifty!

-An adventure had already been experienced however, half the back streets of the Medina had been visited and had an insight into how the local economy works been gained.
-Marrakech promises much!
+An adventure had already been experienced however, I’d already explored half the back streets of the Medina, and had an insight into how the local economy works.
+Marrakech promised a great deal!

-The following day entailed negotiating the labyrinth of streets that are the Medina; this is no easy task and requires the manoeuvrability of an international rugby player.
-Dodging speeding scooters, impatient groups of local pedestrians, hesitant groups of tourists and donkey drawn carriages, survival is the order of the day.
+The following day entailed negotiating the labyrinth of streets that are the Medina; this is no easy task, requiring the dodging skills of international rugby players.
+Avoiding speeding scooters, impatient groups of local pedestrians, hesitant groups of tourists and donkey drawn carriages, survival is the order of the day.

 “Assembly of the Dead”

-On arrival at the main square however this pre-conditioning will be put to good use.
-It may at first seem a little less congested, but it becomes evident that this is just a false sense of security to be dispensed with.
+On arrival at the main square however this pre-conditioning will be useful.
+It may at first seem a little less congested, but it quickly becomes clear that this is just not the case at all.

-The square is called Djemaa el Fna which means “Assembly of the Dead” however taking the first steps into this UNESCO recognised site it is soon apparent just how inappropriate this seems.
+The square known as Djemaa el Fna which means “Assembly of the Dead” however taking the first steps into this UNESCO recognised site it is soon clear just how inappropriate this seems.
 It is an unpredictable heaving mass of humanity from relatively early in the morning; performers of all kinds, musicians, snake charmers, story tellers, acrobats and monkey wranglers to name a few descend upon the square eager to part tourists from their cash.

 Children play and sell paper tissues, fake snakes and small macaroons, they dart between the stalls of traders selling spices, souvenirs, henna tattooing, medicinal herbs, dried fruits and even teeth!
 The square defines the phrase ‘hive of activity’ it is not wise to stand still for too long or a monkey will almost certainly be dumped on your shoulder, a snake thrust into your arms or wrapped around your neck by their ever persistent wranglers.